catseye/Cfluviurrh/README.markdown

 or printing out the ASCII table goes through a bewildering array of emotions.

-While some of the entries in the emotion table may not be emotions per se, and while some combination of intensity and emotion, such as "faint zeal", "mild rage", and "extreme apathy" may be tricky to express, this does not detract from the bare fact that Cfluviurrh *does* support experiencing emotions.
+While some of the entries in the emotion table may not be emotions per se, and while some combinations of intensity and emotion, such as "faint zeal", "mild rage", and "extreme apathy" may be tricky to express, this does not detract from the bare fact that Cfluviurrh *does* support experiencing emotions.